 Works category: images are key.

 The best narrative in the world can't make up for poor photography/images in the Works category.
+All images should reflect design excellence.
 Make sure the images are clear and well organized and identified to support the nomination.
 Do not include images in the Powerpoint that are not discussed in the narrative statement.
 Consider updating old photography if possible--it makes a difference.
 If an image is a photoshopped construction, label it as such.
 Do not make the jury wonder if they are looking at a built project or not.

 If at first you don’t succeed, try, try again.